Sunshinesheep/OpenBehavior-doc/docs/source/Types.md

 # Types

-We can directly assign values to variables since OpenBehavior is a dynamic typed language.
+OpenBehavior is a dynamically typed language, meaning variables can be assigned values without explicit type declarations.

 ## Basic Types

-### Strings
+### String

-The possible values are composed by string values.
+Represents textual values used in scenario definitions.

 ### Int

-The possible values consist of numbers.
+Represents integer numeric values.

 ## Special Types

 ### Position

-This type can describe position of objects.
-In OpenBehavior, **position** determines the relative positioning between vehicles.
+Represents the spatial position of an object in the scene.
+In OpenBehavior, **position** is used to define relative or absolute locations of vehicles.

 ### Lane

-In OpenBehaviror, **lane** determines the relative lane in which vehicles are located within the scene.
+Represents the lane index or relative lane position of a vehicle within the road network.

 ### Orientation

-In OpenBehavior, **orientation** describes the orientation of vehicles in the scene.
+Represents the heading or orientation of a vehicle in the scene.